cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With the `localtimeRange` field it is possible to filter out events that are happening on a specific part of the day, regardless of the day or date of the event.

-Typically this field is used to filter out events that are happening:
+Typically, this field is used to filter out events that are happening:

 * in the morning
 * in the afternoon